ogri-la/strongbox/README.md

 ---

+***Notice***: The minimum required version of the JDK has been raised from 11 to 17 as of **2024-12-28**.k

+This will only affect those using the `.jar` file (Mac, Arm, and Flatback users).

+AppImage users should not be affected.
+Flatpak users should see their dependencies updated automatically.

+This change is to accommodate [bug fixes](https://github.com/openjdk/jfx/blob/f06b15b6e6c60fba18b6452464e75b89cc7054f9/doc-files/release-notes-20.md?plain=1#L123) in JavaFX.

+JavaFX as of version 20 [requires JDK 17](https://github.com/openjdk/jfx/blob/f06b15b6e6c60fba18b6452464e75b89cc7054f9/doc-files/release-notes-20.md?plain=1#L11).

+---

 ***Notice***: [tukui.org](https://tukui.org) no longer hosts addons except `elvui` and `tukui` as of **2023-06-01**.

 Unfortunately the location of these two addons has changed as well as details around their access.